ev3dev/ev3dev.github.io/contribute.md

 Just find it [here][this-website].

 We are also in the process of migrating the [wiki] documentation to this site.
 It would be nice to get some help with this.
-Pick a page and figure out where it should go (probably under *docs* somewhere).
-But be sure to ask first, though, in case we don't actually want that particular page migrated.
+There are just a [few pages left](https://github.com/ev3dev/ev3dev/issues/153#issuecomment-93602107) that need to be migrated.
+Pick one, copy it and go through it to make sure links works and the information is still relevant.

 ## Write some software